 War crimes against the uterus

 This inclusive collection of poetry and prose features over forty writers and encapsulates their initial reaction after the Heartbeat bill was passed in the United States.
-The work in this anthology is truly a preservation of history— these poems, reactions, and confessions encapsulate the complete disregard for reproductive rights and bodily autonomy in the United States.
-More importantly, these words come from a place of pain and experience.
-Each piece has delved deep into the lives of writers and has allowed them to come from a place of truth – which is just the spark of this revolutionary work.
+The work in this anthology is truly a preservation of history—these poems, reactions, and confessions come from a place of pain and experience.
 Their call to action is a beacon for all of us to listen to and stand for.
-This is a scary and pivotal moment in history, and the truth deserves to be preserved – by a source that honors the sanctity of those who are brave enough to share their own.
+In this scary and pivotal moment in history, the truth deserves to be preserved – by a source that honors the sanctity of those who are brave enough to share their own.
 We are not in the business of covering up, directing, or altering these stories in order to fit our own narrative; we are in the business in letting these poems and poets speak for themselves.
 May their work raise hell, spread brutal truth, and cultivate change.
 20% of all proceeds go to The Yellow Hammer Fund and ACLU

 by kayt christensen

 Fuel made from burnt words, and frayed feelings.
 Spark lit in a cold front—the onslaught of emotion.
 Combustion was imminent; this Inevitable Ignition.
 Inevitable Ignition is a poetry collection told in three parts.
 Fuel—the pain inflicted on us and that which we inflict on each other.
 Spark—recognizing the error in our ways, and seeing the need to be better in order to survive.
 Combustion—retaliating against the quietness we’ve been taught in order to find peace within ourselves and our relationships.
 This collection is both deeply personal, and widely universal, and it asks you in every line to step into the poetry itself.

 YOÜ (and all the other stuff hurting me too)